gs0232/ml-a2-hanseg/README.md

-# Segmenting small organs-at-risk in head-and-neck CT
+# Segmenting Cochleae in head-and-neck CT

 Cochleae and parotid glands in planning CT, using a 2-D U-Net written from scratch in PyTorch.
 Assignment 2, Machine Learning and Advanced Data Analytics,